-To run the installer using a response file:
+Perform the following steps to run the installer using a response file:

 - 1. Complete the preinstallation tasks for a normal installation. - 2.
 Log in as the software installation owner user. - 3.
 If you are completing a response file mode installation, then set the operating system DISPLAY environment variable for the user running the installation.